 Butler has carried Holly like this three times, and he's also carried Juliet and Artemis.

-Holly was also carried like this by the late Julius Root.
+Holly was also carried like this by Julius Root.

 In "The Arctic Incident", Artemis Sr. is carried like this by one of the members of the Russian Mafiya.